sftpplus/sftpplus-docs/src/doc_source/events/events.rst

+20197
+^^^^^

+:Message: Legacy text password automatically converted for account "%(account_name)s".
+:Groups: operational, process, informational
+:From version: 5.9.0
+:Description: The legacy password for an account was automatically migrated.
+:Data:
+  :account_name: Name of the account

 20200
 ^^^^^

 :Message: %(message)s
 :Groups: informational, authenticated
 :From version: 4.19.0
+:Description: Event designed to be emitted by Python API extension as informational.

+20201
+^^^^^

+:Message: %(message)s
+:Groups: success, authenticated
+:From version: 5.1.0
+:Description: Event designed to be emitted by Python API extension on success.

+20202
+^^^^^

+:Message: %(message)s %(details)s
+:Groups: failure, authenticated
-:To version: None
+:From version: 5.1.0
-:Description: Event designed to be emitted by Python API extension.
+:Description: Event designed to be emitted by Python API extension on errors.
+:Data:
+  :details: Details for this error.

+  :message: The high level description of the error.